desec-io/desec-stack/docs/auth/tokens.rst

 If you require tokens with extra permissions, you can provide the desired configuration during creation:

+- ``allowed_subnets``:  In this field, you can list the IP addresses (or subnets) that clients must connect from in order to use the token.
+If not provided, access is not restricted based on the IP address.
+Both IPv4 and IPv6 are supported.

 - ``perm_manage_tokens``:  If set to ``true``, the token can be used to authorize token management operations (as described in this chapter).